-The validity of the securities offered by this prospectus will be passed upon by Brownstein Hyatt Farber Schreck, LLP, Las Vegas, Nevada.
-Cowen and Company, LLC is being represented in connection with this offering by Duane Morris LLP, New York, New York.
+The validity of the issuance of the shares of common stock and shares of preferred stock offered hereby will be passed upon for us by Brownstein Hyatt Farber Schreck, LLP, Las Vegas, Nevada.
+Lowenstein Sandler, LLP, New York, New York, will pass upon certain legal matters relating to the issuance and sale of the securities offered hereby on behalf of Tonix Pharmaceuticals Holding Corp.